DocSpring/formapi-csharp/docs/PDFApi.md

 <a name="generatepdf"></a>
 # **GeneratePDF**
-> CreateSubmissionResponse GeneratePDF (string templateId, CreateSubmissionData createSubmissionData)
+> CreateSubmissionResponse GeneratePDF (string templateId, SubmissionData submissionData)

 Generates a new PDF